Tommy (The Who album): Live performances

 The Who had planned to perform Tommy live since starting the project.
 The group spent April 1969 rehearsing a live version of the show at the Hanwell Community Centre in Ealing including a final run down of the entire stage piece on 23 April.
 The running order was changed, and four songs ("Cousin Kevin", "Underture", "Sensation" and "Welcome") were dropped entirely.
 Townshend later said the group "did the whole thing from start to finish and that was when we first realized we had something cohesive and playable."
-Roger Daltrey's voice had improved substantially since the group's early tours, and they realised their new live act could completely change their career.
+Roger Daltrey's singing had improved substantially since the group's early tours, and they realised their new live act could completely change their career.

 After a few warm up gigs towards the end of April, the group gave a preview concert to the press at Ronnie Scott's Jazz Club, London on 1 May.
-Realising the opera's narrative was difficult to understand, Townshend explained a synopsis of the story, before The Who played Tommy all the way through at full stage volume.
+Realising the opera's narrative was difficult to understand, Townshend explained a synopsis of the story, before the Who played Tommy all the way through at full stage volume.
 The next day, the group flew out to New York to start the US tour, with the first gig on 9 May at the Grande Ballroom, Detroit.
-At the end of May, the group played four nights at the Kinetic Playground, Chicago, and they noticed the audience would all stand up at the same time, and stay standing.
+At the end of May, the group played four nights at the Kinetic Playground, Chicago, and they noticed the audience would all stand up at the same time and stay standing.
 This indicated that live performances of Tommy had a significant positive response.

 The group continued to play large halls in the US, organised by tour promoter Frank Barsalona, and generally avoided festivals, but made an important exception with the Woodstock festival on 16 August.
 After spending all night arguing with Barsalona, the band agreed to perform at Woodstock for $12,500.
-The festival ran late and The Who did not take to the stage until the early morning of 17 August.
+The festival ran late and the Who did not take to the stage until the early morning of 17 August.
 During "Pinball Wizard", Abbie Hoffman took to the stage to protest about the imprisonment of John Sinclair before being kicked offstage by Townshend, while during "See Me, Feel Me", the sun rose, almost as if on cue.
 Two weeks later, the group played the second Isle of Wight Festival, using one of the largest live PAs available.
-Though media attention was on Bob Dylan playing his first major live concert since 1966, The Who stole the show.
+Though media attention was on Bob Dylan playing his first major live concert since 1966, the Who stole the show.
 Townshend later said, "We know that the stage act we had, with Tommy in it, would work under any circumstances, because it had worked many times on tour."